kyma-project/kyma/components/istio-kyma-patch/README.md

 3. Patch Istio components.
 The script looks for files in the `{resource-name}.{kind}.patch.json` format which contain a `JsonPatch`.
 The components are applied using the `kubectl patch` command.
 The modified resource may not exist, in which case the patch is skipped.
 See the [job ConfigMap](../../resources/istio-kyma-patch/templates/configmap.yaml) to learn which patches are applied by default.
-On any other failure, such as wrong patch format or network error, the application fails.
+In case of any other failure, such as wrong patch format or network error, the application fails.

 4. Remove the unnecessary Istio components.
 The patch looks for the file named `delete` which should contain lines in the `{kind} {resource-name}` format.
 Every line describes an Istio resource which should be deleted from the